-The costochondral joints are primary cartilaginous joints between the anterior end of the rib and its cartilage.
-They let no movements.
+Costochondral joints are the primary cartilaginous joints between the anterior end of the rib and its cartilage.
+No chnages are observed.

 - Between the medial ends of the 1st-7th costal cartilages and lateral border of the sternum is where these joints are found.
 Sternocostal joints is the frequent term used by clinicians.